altocodenl/tagaway/readme.md

 ### Todo beta

 - Pivs
-   - If chunk has dateup, use still normal dates?
+   - Scroll to relevant chunk when loading queryURL
-   - Add arrow to switch order of tags?
+   - Add arrow to switch order of tags
-   - Establish URL <-> query relationship, so that an URL takes you to a query and viceversa.
-      - Parse query url function, pit in hash responder.
-Sets query and Desired date.
-Query responder executes query, then scrolls to chunk.
-Scrollto chunk responder.
-Onscroll, move Desired date on query.
-Also set current query on url on the change responder.
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)
    - [markup] Move edit bar to bottom and write new blue bar on top.
 Make sure that chunk headers are shown properly.
    - [markup] Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
    - [markup] Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
 They should have different heights.
-   - [bug] Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
    - [bug incognito FF] Review fonts not loading

 - Upload/import:
+   - Increase thumb quality.
    - Serve lastPiv correctly if piv is deleted, avoid 404s.
    - Stop losing scroll when view is updated.
    - If there's a provider error during an import, give a "try again" option with the same list and allow also to cancel it.